 Before you demand a “data-driven” justice system, make sure you know who is actually behind the wheel.

-This means our evaluation evidence comes largely from investments made by policymakers, government agencies, and foundations.
-These investments are not free of bias.
-They reflect the goals, beliefs, and values of funding bodies as shaped by cultural, class-based, and racial biases.
-When we review the findings of evaluation research, we only see answers to the questions funding sources paid to ask.
-What sort of questions do you think they avoid, and how does the lack of such information affect justice policy and community well-being?
+Evaluation evidence comes from investments made by policymakers, government agencies, and foundations.
+Their investments are not free of bias.
+They reflect the goals, beliefs, and values of funding bodies as shaped by cultural, class-based, and racial biases that tend to favor non-structural explanations of crime.
+Foundation officers and elected officials locate the origins of crime in individual pathology rather than inequality, injustice, and community disinvestment.

-All these factors shaped today’s evidence base for crime, justice, and public safety.
-So, when someone tells you “what the research says” about how to reduce crime and violence, try to remember they’re describing the research base as it was created by people and organizations with opinions, values, and self-interest.
-Research findings don’t just appear like wildflowers in a meadow.
-They’re planted and watered.
+When someone tells you “what research says” about how to reduce crime and violence, remember they’re describing a research base created by people and organizations with opinions, values, and self-interest.